kaffein/ng-darrrt-codelab/docs/step-5.md

 ```

 Key information:
-* We've added a private `_name` field that we'll later bind into the UI.
+* This code adds a private `_name` field that we'll later bind into the UI.
-* We've defined a getter and a setter to get and set the value of `_name`.
+* A getter and a setter called `name` get and set the value of `_name`.
+* Dart is designed so that you can change a property's implementation
+  from a field to a getter and setter without changing its API.
+  In this case, code that uses `name` keeps working.
-* The setter also sets the `firstName` and `appellation` fields of the
+* The `name` setter also sets the `firstName` and `appellation` fields of the
 `PirateBadge` object.
 * Every time the value of `_name` changes, the change is reflected in `pn`,
   the public `PirateName` object.